wyWang365/iSTSG/README.md

 The open-source code is divided into **Google earth engine version (JS)** and **python version** (GEE version is more convenient, python version needs longer running time).

-**The Google earth engine version is divided into two files: GEE_interpol and GEE_mian**
+**The Google earth engine version is divided into two files: GEE_interpol and GEE_mian** After logging in to the Google earth engine platform, the user needs to complete a required modification before running the filter main function GEE_mian.

+- Required modification:
-Users can sign in to the Google earth engine platform and store the linear interpolation function GEE_interpol in a separate code file.
+ - Store the linear interpolation function GEE_interpol in a Scripts code file.
+Then change the function call path ( (require('users/Your_account_path/name_of_the_folder_where_you_store_the_interpol_file:interpol');) ) according to where it is stored.

-Filter main when running GEE_mian, it is necessary to change the function call route (require('users/Your_account_path/name_of_the_folder_where_you_store_the_interpol_file:interpol');), and the user can change the ROI range and various parameters in the code.
+- Modification of optional parameters:
+ - The user can change the ROI range and various parameters within the function.
+(Note that when modifying the SG filtering coefficient of STEP2, the filtering parameters corresponding to the window length and order need to be entered)

 **The python version of the code has only one file: PYcode**